Nobel-Justin/Oviz-Bio-demo/CNV_Single_Sample/markdown/CNV_Single_Sample-About.md

    - fix circles lowering transparency after switching chromosome.

 ### v1.0.1
-   - add highlighting tracks on the middle and bottom panels as well as the corresponding circle in the top panel whenever mouse moves to one of them.
+   - add highlighting tracks on the middle and bottom panels as well as the corresponding circle in the top panel whenever the mouse moves to one of them.
    - fix circles of the chosen chromosome being hindered by other circles.

 ### v1.0.0